 Anne Tasker, Baroness Gibson of Market Rasen1

-Anne Tasker, Baroness Gibson of Market Rasen was born on 10 December 1940.2 She is the daughter of Harry Tasker and Jessie Roberts.2 She married, firstly, John Donald Gibson, son of Victor Gibson, on 23 April 1962.2 She and John Donald Gibson were divorced in 1985.2 She married, secondly, John Bartell, son of Henry Bartell, on 8 October 1988.2
+Anne Tasker, Baroness Gibson of Market Rasen was born on 10 December 1940.2 She was the daughter of Harry Tasker and Jessie Roberts.2 She married, firstly, John Donald Gibson, son of Victor Gibson, on 23 April 1962.2 She and John Donald Gibson were divorced in 1985.2 She married, secondly, John Bartell, son of Henry Bartell, on 8 October 1988.2 She died on 20 April 2018 at age 77.3

-She was educated at Caistor Grammar School, Caistor, Norfolk, England.2 She was educated at Chelmsford College, England.2 She graduated from University of Essex, Essex, England, with a Bachelor of Arts (B.A.).2 She was organiser with Saffron Walden Labour Party between 1966 and 1970.2 She was Assistant Secretary TUC Organisation and Industrial relations Department between 1977 and 1987.2 She was National Secretary of the Union for Manufacturing, Science and Finance between 1987 and 2000.2 From 8 October 1988, her married name became Bartell.2 She was invested as a Officer, Order of the British Empire (O.B.E.) in 1998.1 She was created Baroness Gibson of Market Rasen, of Market Rasen in the County of Lincolnshire [U.K. Life Peer] on 9 May 2000.1 She was Secretary of hte Parliamentary Home Affairs Committee in 2003.2
+She was educated at Caistor Grammar School, Caistor, Lincolnshire, EnglandG.2 She was educated at Chelmsford College, EnglandG.2 She graduated from University of Essex, Essex, EnglandG, with a Bachelor of Arts (B.A.)2 She was organiser with Saffron Walden Labour Party between 1966 and 1970.2 She was Assistant Secretary TUC Organisation and Industrial relations Department between 1977 and 1987.2 She was National Secretary of the Union for Manufacturing, Science and Finance between 1987 and 2000.2 From 8 October 1988, her married name became Bartell.2 She was appointed Officer, Order of the British Empire (O.B.E.) in 1998.1 She was created Baroness Gibson of Market Rasen, of Market Rasen in the County of Lincolnshire [U.K. Life Peer] on 9 May 2000.1 She was Secretary of hte Parliamentary Home Affairs Committee in 2003.2

 Child of Anne Tasker, Baroness Gibson of Market Rasen and John Donald Gibson